 The 2015-2016 COMS course handbook can be found here.

-If you have previous University course credits they can be assessed for transfer into the BACS program.
-There are also special transfer credit opportunities for students who wish to enter the BACS program after successfully completing one and two year diploma programs.
-CBU has agreements with the Nova Scotia Community College (NSCC), New Brunswick Community College (NBCC), College of the North Atlantic, and the Atlantic Police Academy (APA).
-Other college diploma programs can be assessed for transfer credit.
+If you have previous University course credits they can be assessed for transfer into the BACS degree program.
+There are also special transfer credit opportunities for students who wish to enter a BACS degree after successfully completing one and two year diploma programs.
+CBU has agreements with the Nova Scotia Community College (NSCC), New Brunswick Community College (NBCC), College of the North Atlantic, the Atlantic Police Academy (APA) and many other institutions.
+Additional college diploma programs can be assessed for transfer credit.
 For more information see CBU Admissions’ transfer agreements page.

 Prior Learning Assessments are available.
 Non-traditional students can submit a portfolio of their life, volunteer and work experiences for assessment.
 CBU recognizes the value of both formal and informal learning and may grant academic credit for skills and knowledge gained through life experience and volunteer activities.
 For more information see Advanced Standing.